 |

-(Picture to the Left: The Trostle Farm from Wheatfield Road.
-The 9th
+(Left) Picture of the Trostle Farm from Wheatfield Road.
+The 9th Massachusetts

-Massachusetts Battery retreated over this field to the farm buildings.
-Gettysburg NMP.)
+Battery retreated over this field to the farm buildings.
+Gettysburg NMP.

 At the height of the battle, Sickles was mounted on his horse watching the